-Example of the "Discovery" Rule
+Example of the "Discovery" Exception

-Let's look at an example of how the discovery rule might extend the statute of limitations in a defamation case.
-Let’s say that your state has a one year statute of limitation for all defamation cases, including libel and slander.
-Let’s say that one of your co-workers falsely told your employer that you had copied someone else's work for a report that you did for work.
-As a result, your employer fired you without giving you any explanation.
+Let's say you live in California, which has a one-year statute of limitations for all defamation cases, and one of your co-workers falsely told your employer that you had copied someone else's work for an important year-end report.
+As a result, your employer fired you without any explanation.
 Your boss simply called you into his office, told you that your work was unsatisfactory, fired you, and had you escorted off of the premises.

 You had no idea what you did wrong, and none of your former co-workers said anything about it.
 Finally, a year and a half later (six months after the California statute of limitations deadline for defamation lawsuits had already expired), one of your former co-workers told you that the cheating allegations were the reason for your firing.
 If your state follows the discovery rule exception for defamation cases (as California does), the statute of limitations for your defamation case might not begin to run until the day your former co-worker filled you in on the circumstances that led to your firing.